Yavlak Arslan: Death

 In 1292, the leader of the Ilkhanate, Arghun Khan, died and was succeeded by his brother Gaykhatu.
 The Turks of Anatolia led a revolution.

-Seeing the opportunity, the vassalised Seljuq Sultan, Mesud II's brother Kilij Arslan V, rebelled against his brother.
+Seeing the opportunity, the vassalised Seljuk Sultan, Mesud II's brother Kilij Arslan V, rebelled against his brother.
 When Gaykhatu came to Anatolia with his army, Kilij Arslan moved to Yavlak Arslan's capital, Kastamonu, and organized the Turkmens there.
 Muzaffer al-Din Yavlak Arslan's side in this rebellion is mixed.
 Although he wrote that he opposed Mesud and Kilij Arslan organised the Turkmen in Kastamonu, some sources wrote that Muzaffereddin Yavlak Arslan opposed Kılıçarslan and was killed by him.

-As a result, Muzaffer al-Din Yavlak Arslan was killed during the rebellion, and the region was given to the Seljuq commander Shams al-Din Yaman Jandar, whose descendants were to found the Jandarid Principality in the same region.
+As a result, Muzaffer al-Din Yavlak Arslan was killed during the rebellion, and the region was given to the Seljuk senior commander Shams al-Din Yaman Jandar, whose descendants were to found the Principality of Candar in the same region.
 His grave is thought to be in Aşköprü or Kastamonu.